bright/new-www/content/jobs/senior-qa-engineer-2.md

 ## about the role 🧑🏻‍💻🧑🏻‍💻

-We are looking for a business-oriented, open-to-diverse-technologies Senior QA Engineer to join one of our project teams responsible for building the leading identity orchestration solution for enterprises.
+We are looking for a business-oriented, open-to-diverse-technologies Senior QA Automated  Engineer to join one of our project teams responsible for building the leading identity orchestration solution for enterprises.

 You would join the team as the most experienced person in testing, closely collaborating with manual QA, developers, and the client.
-The environment is complex, as the client has several products, and you would test not only the orchestration app but also the interactions between these products.
-One of your first tasks would be to choose the technology stack, but the base is JS/TS.
+The environment is complex, as the client has several products, and you would test not only the orchestration app but also the interactions between these products. **One of your initial responsibilities will be to develop, design, and maintain our test suite and test environment for the system.
+Additionally, you will share best testing practices, motivating the team to deliver top-quality products to the market.
+The tech stack used in the project is TypeScript, Scala, Angular, React, Node.js.**

 ## your job will include